ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 No, agents can't be without primary initiation condition.
 Agents react to events in sc-memory.
 A primary initiation condition indicates which sc-event agent is subscribed to, i.e. when agent will be called.

-### **Is it possible to create object of `ScAgent` class and call any of class methods?**
+### **Is it possible to generate object of `ScAgent` class and call any of class methods?**

 Yes, you can call a method of agent class through object of that class.
-But remember that you can't create necessary arguments for all methods.
+But remember that you can't generate necessary arguments for all methods.

 ### **Is agent's call protocol preserved?**